If you can keep your head when all about you are losing theirs and blaming it on you...

-For example, with regards to the Coronavirus - as the media bombards us with cases of this outbreak (availability bias) - we tend to view the virus as being more widespread than influenza (less spoken of).
-However, data shows us that in the USA alone, influenza has already caused an estimated 26 million illnesses and 14,000 deaths this season, compared with 75,000 illnesses and 2,000 deaths, primarily in mainland China, caused by COVID-19.
-Dengue is also a good benchmark in Singapore: 300-400 cases per week and nine deaths since the beginning of 2020!
+For example, with regards to the Coronavirus - as the media bombarded us with cases of this outbreak (availability bias) - we had a tendency to view the virus as being more widespread than influenza (less spoken of).
+However, data showed us that in the USA alone, influenza has already caused an estimated 26 million illnesses and 14,000 deaths this season, compared with 75,000 illnesses and 2,000 deaths, primarily in mainland China, caused by COVID-19.
+Dengue was also a good benchmark in Singapore: 300-400 cases per week and nine deaths since the beginning of 2020!

 So how can we remain bias-free?
 We can’t – and this is a subject for another time.
 However, in the case of Coronavirus, we can make a conscious effort to listen and heed official advice.
 Authorities don’t have the full story, but they are seeking advice from the biggest experts available and are the best bet we have.

 Consciously focus your attention

 A resilient person would focus on the positive – not ignoring the tiger but also noticing the rainbow, and what is under their control.

 Going back to the virus, you can focus on the number of people who have been discharged from hospital and what you can do in this situation.
 This could be to keep yourself informed, practice good personal hygiene and keep your body and mind healthy so you are stronger if you contract the virus.
 Panicking won’t help, as stress weakens our immune system!

 Finally, in difficult times, we must reach out to others for support.